-In almost all cases, when you claim for a personal injury you will be asked to attend a medical appointment to assess your injuries.
+In almost all cases, based on the information provided by injury law firm from Bangor, ME, when you claim for a personal injury you will be asked to attend a medical appointment to assess your injuries.
 This might be online or in-person depending on the circumstances.
 It may require prior investigation such as X-ray or MRI.
 We will let you know about this at the time if it applies to you.

 What is involved in the medical examination itself will largely depend on your particular injuries.
 Generally speaking, you can expect the doctor to ask you questions about your health before the accident as well as how your health has been affected since the accident.